Sjleal/aws-apigw-documentdb/README.md

-# Using AWS Cloudformation to automate the setup of API Gateway and DocuemntDB Resources
+# Using AWS Cloudformation to automate the setup of API Gateway and DocumentDB Resources
 ## Overview

 This project represents a first exploration into serverless design, demonstrating how AWS services can be orchestrated to create a scalable, secure, and maintenance-free architecture.